 To be at your best for every match you play, it’s important that you prepare accordingly.
 An old adage that applies very much to the squash player, is to ‘control the controllables’ – you can’t control the bounce of the ball, your opponent’s performance, or the referees’ decisions, but you CAN control a lot of the other things in and around the game, and how you choose to approach it.

-Another key area to consider in preparation for any game or training session, is your nutrition.
+Another key area to consider in preparation for any game or training session is your nutrition.
 It’s difficult to perform at your best without adequate fuel in your body, so what you eat on both a day to day basis and particularly in the hours leading up to your games/training, can be a very important factor.
-Being well-hydrated and well stocked with appropriate fuels (mainly complex carbs), can give you a real edge in a close battle.
+Being well-hydrated and well stocked with appropriate fuels (primarily complex carbs in the build up), can give you a real edge in a close battle.

 Every match you play, whether you win 3-0 or lose 3-0, will contain lessons for you to take away and think about in respect to your game.
 Getting into the habit of evaluating your performance after you play, and taking the time to make a few notes while the game is fresh in your mind (positive AND negative), is a great way to ensure that are constantly developing as a player.
 It’s easy to head straight to the bar to toast victory (or drown sorrows after a defeat!), but taking that extra 5mins to jot down a few key points can really pay dividends over time.